willfurnass/sheffield_hpc/stanage/index.rst

 more modern CPUs with significantly greater numbers of cores available.

 .. caution::
-    It is highly recommended that users read the :ref:`stanage-FAQ-gotchas` and :ref:`stanage-totp-setup` pages as these contain vital information for users new to the cluster.
+    It is highly recommended that users read the :ref:`stanage-FAQ-gotchas` which contains vital information for users new to the cluster.

-    In particular, first time connecting     users struggling to connect should ensure they fully read the :ref:`steps to setup and connect with TOTP multifactor authentication <stanage-totp-setup>`.

 .. toctree::
     :hidden: